Skip to content Skip to footer navigation

 "I would expect the same with a high-end product," she says.

-More concerning, says Tracy, is that the enamel on the bottom exterior has started to flake and chip off, even though she washes it by hand.
+More concerning, says Tracy, is that the enamel on the exterior has started to flake and chip off, even though she washes it by hand.

 "And I am only using it on a ceramic-top electric stove.
-It's not like a gas stove where it might be knocked around on the hob," says Tracy.
+It's not like a gas stove where it might be knocked around on the hob," adds Tracy.
 "If it starts chipping on the inside I'll have to get rid of it.
 I hope there's still a few more years in it."

 I suspect we'll have the Le Creuset a lot longer but will have cooked more meals in the Kmart one